 By Juleyka Lantigua

-Originally from the Dominican Republic, Juleyka Lantigua is a free-lance journalist in New York City.
+Juleyka Lantigua is the managing editor of Urban Latino magazine in New York.
 She can be reached at email@example.com.